Who Was Penny Marshall?

 Her next movie, Awakenings, was nominated for a Best Picture Academy Award in 1991.
 Marshall didn't win the award, but her stature as a director continued to grow.

 Her crowd-pleasing 1992 film, A League of Their Own, which cast Geena Davis, Rosie O'Donnell and Madonna as players in a short-lived women's professional baseball league, also grossed more than $100 million, making Marshall the first woman with two such blockbusters to her credit.
 Marshall's films have tended to pull on the heartstrings, a style that some critics have dismissed as corny emotional manipulation.
 Marshall is unapologetic.
 "I like corny," she said.
 "I like what moves me."

 After directing the 2001 Drew Barrymore film Riding in Cars With Boys, Marshall mostly turned her energy toward producing and acting in cameo roles.
 She is an avid collector of sports memorabilia and holds season tickets to both of Los Angeles' pro basketball teams, the celebrity-magnet Lakers and the less-glamorous Clippers.

 In 2009, Marshall's agent denied reports that Marshall was battling cancer.
 Though multiple tabloid outlets reported that her health was failing, she did not speak publicly about her alleged illness.
 It was later revealed that she did have cancer, and her personal struggle will be one of the many topics covered in her new memoir.
-Titled My Mother Is Nuts, the book will be published in the fall of 2012.
-"I have had many lives (not in the Shirley MacLaine sense), and you will hear about them all," Marshall said about the book.
+Titled My Mother Is Nuts, the book was published in the fall of 2012.

 Marshall passed away from complications from diabetes on December 17, 2018, at her Hollywood Hills home in California.